dschrempf/mcmc-date/tutorial_bacterial_rooting_goe/tutorial.md

 				   --likelihood-spec "NoLikelihood"
 ```

-For mcmc-date's analyse script to work properly, it is important that the analyses results are in directories with names beginning with `results_`.
-Let us create these and symlink the corresponding files from the preparation step:
+For `mcmc-date`'s `analyze` script to work properly, the analysis results must be in directories with names beginning with `results_`.
+Let us create these directories and symlink the corresponding files from the preparation step:
 ```sh
 mkdir results_Fossils_cyan28
 mkdir results_Fossils_cyan28_prioronly